vyperlang/vyper/README.md

 * Decidability - it's possible to compute a precise upper bound on the gas consumption of any function call
 * Strong typing
 * Maximally small and understandable compiler code size
+* Limited support for pure functions - anything marked constant is NOT allowed to change the state

 ### Grammar